Mesothelioma Updated Medically Reviewed 8 min read

 What Is Pleural Mesothelioma?

 Pleural mesothelioma is a cancer of the pleura, the thin, two-layered membrane surrounding the lungs.
-It accounts for approximately 80% of all mesothelioma diagnoses, making it the most common form of this asbestos-related cancer.
+It accounts for 81% of US mesothelioma diagnoses (51,526 of 63,620 cases between 2003 and 2022, per CDC US Cancer Statistics), making it by far the most common form of this asbestos-related cancer.

 38 years